 Now that we understand the factors that impact the demand and supply, we can better estimate where germanium prices are heading.

 Germanium’s trajectory as a critical metal is undeniable, and it’s no surprise analysts predict that demand will outstrip supply by six to nine times by 2030.
-The current geopolitical environment, coupled with technological advancements, has made germanium one of the hottest metals in the market, with prices already up by over 40% this year and 70% since the start of 2023.
+The current geopolitical environment, coupled with technological advancements, has made germanium one of the hottest metals in the market, with prices gaining 44% last year and 21% in 2023.
 This momentum shows no sign of slowing down, making it a focal point for strategic metals investors.

 One of the primary forces behind germanium’s skyrocketing demand is its indispensable role in infrared optics.
 As autonomous vehicles and advanced driver-assistance systems (ADAS) become more mainstream, germanium is crucial for producing night vision devices and thermal imaging cameras.
 What was once a luxury feature in high-end vehicles is now becoming standard, with mid-range cars projected to adopt this technology in the coming years.
 The expansion of germanium’s use in blind-spot detection, autonomous driving, and security automation is expected to create an unprecedented surge in demand.